RevealBi/Documentation/en/datasources/microsoft-analysis-services/working-with-microsoft-analysis-services.md

         arbitrary collection of elements with a name (e.g. "Top 50 Customers").

-    3.  **Attributes** - elements are organized in single level hierarchies (e.g. a "Demographic" attribute, containing groups of elements like "Gender", "Marital Status", etc.)
+    3.  **Attributes** - elements are organized in single-level hierarchies (e.g. a "Demographic" attribute, containing groups of elements like "Gender," "Marital Status," etc.)

 2.  **Measures** (depicted by *[123]* icon): Measures consist of numeric data.